tezos/tezos-mirror/docs/whitedoc/voting.rst

 confidence (or influence) level to its vote or to reflect the preferences of its delegators.

-The procedure consists of four periods, each of 8 cycles, that is, 32768 blocks (roughly three weeks), for a total of approximately three months.
+The procedure consists of five periods, each of 8 cycles, that is, 32768 blocks (roughly three weeks), for a total of approximately four months.

 Other than this page, there is an excellent overview from `Jacob Arluck on medium.